-Professional standard.
-Physicians' practice is founded upon ethics, and physicians always treat patients, their families, communities, and populations in a caring and respectful manner.
-Physicians demonstrate their commitment and accountability to the health and well-being of individual patients, communities, populations, and society through ethical practice.
+Professional standard: Physicians' practice is founded upon ethics, and physicians always treat patients and their families in a caring and respectful manner.

+Physicians demonstrate their commitment and accountability to the health and wellbeing of individual patients, communities, populations, and society through ethical practice.